Like most kids of my generation, I loved watching rocket ships blast off into space.

-No biggie for Canada or those in the northern climes of the U.S., but those lows in the are remain records to this day.
+No biggie for Canada or those in the northern climes of the U.S., but those lows in the area remain records to this day.

-And, even for the launch at Cape Canaveral, it was no biggie, as by the 11:37AM—launch time—it was no longer below freezing, getting up to about 2C… and if there was ice anywhere the ground crew addressed any ice build-up.
+And, even for the launch at Cape Canaveral, it was no biggie, as by the 11:37AM launch time it was no longer below freezing, getting up to about 2C… and if there was ice anywhere, the ground crew addressed any ice build-up on the vehicle.